buymeasoda/refdocs/Git.md

     /etc/gitconfig

-## Using the config command to apply settings
+## Using the config command to apply and remove settings

 Set committer name and email for all git repositories